AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/cloud-storage.md

 ## Create a source connection {#source}

-You can create a source connection by making a POST request to the `sourceConnections` endpoint of [!DNL Flow Service] API while providing your base connection ID, the path to the source file that you want to ingest, and your source's corresponding connection spec ID.
+You can create a source connection by making a POST request to the `sourceConnections` endpoint of [!DNL Flow Service] API while providing your base connection ID, the path to the source file that you want to ingest, and your source's corresponding connection specification ID.

 When creating a source connection, you must also define an enum value for the data format attribute.